PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Background

-\Pickle allows users to define custom deserializing behaviors per class with the \inlPython{__reduce__} method.
 The method must return a reference to a function and arguments.
 During serialization, an object's \inlPython{__reduce__} method is called and the returned function reference and argument values are written to the serialized output opcodes.
-During deserialization, the function is invoked with the arguments, and the return value is pushed onto the \picklemachine stack.
+During deserialization, the function is invoked with the arguments, and the return value is pushed onto the \ac{PM} stack.
 This provides a primitive to invoke arbitrary functions in a \pickle program. \cref{LISTING:LIBRARYPY} shows an example class that registers a handler function (line 10) that is invoked with a \emph{callable invoking} opcode during deserialization.